brunonobrega/good-taste-app/README.md

     <a href="https://reactnative.dev/">🔗 React Native</a>
 </h2>
 <p align="center">🚀 React Native use best parts of native development with React, a JavaScript library for building user interfaces.</p>

+### Important
+#### I create this API, but in react native app I'm using mocked data to list restaurants, foods and your categories.

 ### Prerequisites